 With a dedicated and documented call center strategy, you avoid the strategic misses instead of dealing with them in the moment.

-Before you make drastic changes, it’s best to take a step back and look at your current support workflows.
+Before you make drastic changes, it’s best to take a step back and look at your customer expectations and your support team’s workflows.

 What does a successful call center look like?
 How far away from this are you?

-To define success, we need to establish metrics and KPIs.
+Successful call center managers know the metrics that count.
+These are the KPIs that tell the story with little explanation.
 A call center that isn’t measured is a call center that can’t be successful.

 By definition, success is the accomplishment of an aim or purpose.
-So start with the aim of your call center.
+So start with the objective of your call center.

-It’s not just to service your customers, but also maintaining the highest standards for employees so they can strengthen customer relationships and keep churn low.
+It’s not just to serve your customers but also to maintain the highest standards for call center employees so they can strengthen customer relationships and keep churn low.

 Metrics to include in your call center strategy

-Your call center is the first line of response for almost every customer interaction.
-So you should view your team as the first step in your customer retention strategy.
+Your call center is often the first line of response for almost every customer interaction.
+So, you should view your call center team as the first step in your customer retention strategy.

 Consider including these customer service metrics: